printHelloworldd/flutter-node-worker/README.md

 By opening DevTools → **Sources → Threads**, you can see the active threads, including the Web Worker (`cipher_module.js`), where the calculation takes place.

 [CHECK WEB DEMO](https://flutter-node-worker-demo.web.app/)

 ---

-## 🚀 What's Next

-- [ ] Cover the project with unit and integration tests

-- [ ] Switch from `dart:js` to `dart:js_interop` for safer and more typed work with JavaScript

-- [ ] Improve Web Worker error handling

-- [ ] Add logging and notifications when the worker crashes

-- [ ] Support for custom templates and configurations

----